traefik/traefik/docs/content/routing/entrypoints.md

 Traefik supports [ProxyProtocol](https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt) version 1 and 2.

-If proxyprotocol header parsing is enabled for the entry point, this entry point can accept connections with or without proxyprotocol headers.
+If Proxy Protocol header parsing is enabled for the entry point, this entry point can accept connections with or without Proxy Protocol headers.

-If the proxyprotocol header is passed, then the version is determined automatically.
+If the Proxy Protocol header is passed, then the version is determined automatically.

 ??? info "`proxyProtocol.trustedIPs`"